Yashwatts/React_and_Redux_2026/README.md

 This is an active learning repository.
 Some projects are intentionally basic and include hardcoded data in early versions.
-Those areas will be improved in upcoming versions using advanced React concepts such as props, state and effects.
+Those areas will be improved in upcoming versions using advanced React concepts.